ClickHouse/ClickHouse/rfcs/control-groups/README.md

 groups in order to achieve "consistent implementation" of the limits.
     * Maybe allow something like `CREATE CONTROL GROUP TEMPLATE zzz FOR QUERY ...`, `CREATE CONTROL GROUP TEMPLATE zzz FOR USER` (`...
 FOR QUOTA KEY`?).
-        * These would be applied for each query/user separately. and automatically "nest" under the control group to which the user is assigned.
+        * These would be applied for each query/user separately and automatically "nest" under the control group to which the user belongs.

 ### First rocks in the road